osrf/docker_images/doc/adding_tags.md

 * `@(rosdistro_name)-ros-core`: the tag name used, note the empy use of the platform parameters
  * `base_image`: defines the parent FROM image for tag, eg. `@(os_name):@(os_code_name)`
- * template_name: the name of the empy template to use, eg. `docker_images/create_ros_core_image.Dockerfile.em`
+ * `template_name`: the name of the empy template to use, eg. `docker_images/create_ros_core_image.Dockerfile.em`
  * `entrypoint_name`: the name of the entry point to include in the Dockerfile, eg. `docker_images/ros_entrypoint.sh`
  * `template_packages`: the hysterical list of template packages to look for template
- * `packages`: list of general project dependencies to install
+ * `upstream_packages`: list of general project dependencies to install
- * `ros_packages`: list of project specific packages to install, perhaps after project package sources are installed by template.
+ * `ros_packages`: list of project specific packages to install from the ROS apt repository, perhaps after project package sources are installed by template.
+ * `ros2_repo_packages`: list of project specific packages to install from the ROS 2 apt repository.
+ * `pip3_install`: list of packages to install from pip3.